ACNoonan/spanish-study-telegram-bot/README.md

 ### Current Phase: Phase 0 (Foundation)
 This is the MVP with basic conversational capabilities.

+### Persona & Prompt Tuning
+Customize Sofía's behaviour by editing `config/character_profile.yaml` and the Markdown templates inside `config/prompts/`.
+Updates to those files are picked up on the next bot restart, making iteration on tone, rules, or help text quick and version-controlled.

 ### Running in Development Mode
 ```bash